regen-network/regen-ledger/rfcs/002-baskets-specification.md

 - Basket Name & Display Name
 - Basket Criteria - a set of attributes an ecocredit must have in order to be added to the basket
 - Exponent (used for converting decimal ecocredits to integer bank denom)
-- _disable_auto_retire_ - boolean that determines if credits are auto retired when removed from the basket
+- _disable_auto_retire_ - boolean that determines if credits are auto-retired when removed from the basket
 - _enable_picking_ - boolean that enables or disables PickFromBasket functionality

 In the long term, we anticipate that there may be baskets which utilize [a complex set of filter criteria](https://github.com/regen-network/regen-ledger/blob/master/proto/regen/ecocredit/v1alpha2/types.proto#L255-L326) consisting of many different ecocredit fields joined together with AND/OR operators.